ranjs20/YI-Playwright/README.md

 # 🎭 Sauce Demo Playwright Automation 🎭

-This is a comprehensive E2E testing suite for [Sauce Demo](https://www.saucedemo.com/), built for speed and reliability using Playwright.
+This is a comprehensive E2E testing suite for [Sauce Demo](https://www.saucedemo.com/), built  using Playwright.

 ## 📜 Introduction